ElliMoty/Ruby/README.md

 # Ruby
 > Ruby is a dynamic, interpreted, reflective, object-oriented, general-purpose programming language.
 It was designed and developed in the mid-1990s by Yukihiro Matsumoto "Matz" in Japan.
 "Wikipedia"

-**Here** I am trying to keep track of my progress in Ruby and share whatever I am learning with sample projects and some explanations.:clapper: (22/12/2018)
+**Here** I am trying to keep track of my progress in Ruby and share whatever I am learning with sample projects and some explanations.

-**Note** This is a self-study and for this goal I selected Ruby course in [codecademy](https://www.codecademy.com).
+**Note:** To reach my goal I selected *Ruby* course in [codecademy](https://www.codecademy.com).
+I will enrich my knowledge in this field later when my course resume in [GA](https://generalassemb.ly) after holiday.

+:clapper: (22/12/2018)

 ### conventions in Ruby ((differences with Js))